 Some 85% of webpages are found through natural search engines-i.e. rather than through the pay-to-click variety-and searchers rarely use more than the best known, then only consulting the first few listings.
-It's therefore imperative to know the identity of these 'top ten search engines', and how to exploit their preferences to obtain the ranking that gives you decent traffic.
+It's therefore imperative to optimise your pages to rank well on the leading search engines: google, bing, yahoo, yandex and baidu, etc. though there are many others.
 Your options:

-- employ a search engine marketing company.

-- pay for a good ranking.

-- do the work yourself with special tools and on-line services.
+- employ a search engine marketing company. - pay for a good ranking (i.e. pay per click services). - do the work yourself with special tools and on-line services.

-- submit for free and without tools.
+• use free online tools.